Why Jewish Genetic Diseases Matter — and What We Can Do

 The Ashkenazi Jewish population descends from a relatively small founding group that lived in Central and Eastern Europe around 1,000 years ago.
 A series of population bottlenecks — periods of dramatic population reduction followed by rapid expansion — shaped a distinctive genetic profile.

+When a small population expands rapidly, certain genetic variants — including rare, harmful ones — becomes disproportionately common.
+This is called the founder effect.
 The result is that Ashkenazi Jews carry specific disease-causing mutations at rates far higher than the general population.
-These "founder mutations" are predictable, identifiable, and increasingly — preventable.
+These "founder mutations" are predictable, identifiable, and increasingly preventable due to genetic screening.

 📊 Approximately 1 in 3 Ashkenazi Jews carries at least one Jewish genetic disease mutation.
 Expanded carrier screening can identify at-risk couples before or during pregnancy.